Our International Student Community

 - Applicants who graduated from an American, Canadian, or British school in and completed two (2) years of regular English courses.

-- Student has taken at least two (2) years of English Composition in an accredited institution.
+- Student has taken at least two (2) years of English Composition in an accredited institution in the United States.

 - Applicants from the following countries: American Samoa, Anguilla, Antigua, Australia, Bahamas, Barbados, Belize, British Virgin Islands, Canada, Dominica, Grand Cayman, Grenada, Guyana, Ireland, Jamaica, New Zealand, Philippines, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Scotland, Singapore, South Africa, St. Lucia, Trinidad/Tobago, Turks and Caicos Islands, United Kingdom, & U.S. Pacific Trust.